-- Inverse funds that attempt go up when volatility goes down
+- Inverse funds that attempt to go up when volatility goes down

-- VelocityShares’ ZIV ETN (goal—daily medium term inverse returns).
+- ProShares’ SVXY ETF (goal—daily 0.5X short term inverse returns).
 More info here.

 All of these choices can be at least theoretically used to bet that the VIX index will go down.
-Futures contracts or VXX can be shorted, VIX or VXX puts can be bought, or calls shorted, and XIV can be bought directly.
+Futures contracts or VXX can be shorted, VIX or VXX puts can be bought, or calls shorted.

 All of these choices have significant problems.